suyeonme/google-keep-clone/README.md

 ## Todo

 - Save "isDone" property of a todo item in order to save checked value of a checkbox.
-- Update label from all notes when edit a global label
+- Update label from all notes when edit a global label.

 ## Improvements

 - Optimize rendering.
-- Implement typescript